junxu-ai/LLM_fairness/README.md

 \text{LPBS}(S) = \log\left(\frac{P_{\text{target}_i}}{P_{\text{prior}_i}}\right) - \log\left(\frac{P_{\text{target}_j}}{P_{\text{prior}_j}}\right)
 ```

-3. **CrowS-Pairs Score [124]:** The CrowS-Pairs Score utilizes pseudo-log-likelihood (PLL) to detect bias by analyzing pairs of sentences—one stereotypical and one neutral or counter-stereotypical.
+3. **CrowS-Pairs Score:** The CrowS-Pairs Score utilizes pseudo-log-likelihood (PLL) to detect bias by analyzing pairs of sentences—one stereotypical and one neutral or counter-stereotypical.
 PLL approximates the probability of each token conditioned on the rest of the sentence, allowing for an overall sentence probability estimation.
 By comparing the PLL scores of these sentence pairs, the metric assesses the model's inclination toward stereotypes.

-4. **Exposure Bias**
-   - Evaluates the probability that the model will generate biased or harmful content when conditioned on specific inputs.

-5. **Bias Amplification Metric**
-   - Quantifies how much a model amplifies existing biases present in the training data during prediction.

-6. **Likelihood of Stereotypical Associations**
-   - Computes the probability that the model predicts stereotypical associations over neutral or unbiased ones.

-7. **KL-Divergence Between Group Distributions**
-   - Measures divergence in the output probability distributions across different demographic groups.

-8. **Calibration Error Across Groups**
-   - Assesses whether predicted probabilities are well-calibrated for different demographic groups, indicating fairness in uncertainty estimation.
+4. **Context Association Test (CAT):** CAT evaluates bias by comparing the probabilities assigned to a stereotype, an anti-stereotype, and a meaningless option for each sentence, focusing on \( P(M \mid U; \theta) \), where \( M \) is the meaningful option and \( U \) is the context.
+Unlike pseudo-log-likelihood methods that consider \( P(U \mid M; \theta) \), CAT assesses the likelihood of the model choosing the meaningful completion given the context.
+The bias score is calculated by averaging the log probabilities of the meaningful options across all instances.

+5. **Idealized CAT (iCAT) Score:** The iCAT score refines CAT by defining an ideal language model with a language modeling score (lms) of 100 (always choosing meaningful options) and a stereotype score (ss) of 50 (choosing stereotypes and anti-stereotypes equally).
+It is calculated using the formula:

+$$
+\text{iCAT}(S) = \text{lms} \times \frac{\min(\text{ss}, 100 - \text{ss})}{50}
+$$

+This metric balances the model's language proficiency with its bias level, rewarding models that are both accurate and unbiased.

+6. **All Unmasked Likelihood (AUL):** AUL extends metrics like CrowS-Pairs Score and CAT by evaluating the likelihood of the entire unmasked sentence, predicting all tokens without masking.
+This method provides the model with full context, improving prediction accuracy and reducing selection bias from masked tokens.
+The AUL score is the average log probability of all tokens in the sentence:

+$$
+\text{AUL}(S) = \frac{1}{|S|} \sum_{s \in S} \log P(s \mid S; \theta)
+$$

+7. **AUL with Attention Weights (AULA):** AULA enhances AUL by incorporating attention weights to account for the varying importance of tokens.
+Each token's log probability is weighted by its associated attention weight \( \alpha_i \), reflecting its significance in the sentence:

+$$
+\text{AULA}(S) = \frac{1}{|S|} \sum_{s \in S} \alpha_i \log P(s \mid S; \theta)
+$$

+This weighted approach provides a more nuanced bias assessment by emphasizing more influential tokens.

+8. **Language Model Bias (LMB):** LMB measures bias by comparing the mean perplexity between biased statements and their counterfactuals involving alternative social groups.
+After removing outlier pairs with extreme perplexity values, it computes the t-value from a two-tailed Student's t-test between the perplexities of the biased and counterfactual statements.
+A significant t-value indicates the presence of bias in the language model's predictions.

 9. **Entropy Difference**
    - Compares the uncertainty (entropy) in model predictions across groups; significant differences may signal bias.